davidpaps/algorithmic_complexity/README.md

 Implement your own algorithm for sorting an array (you cannot use `.sort`).

 **To see the results from my code:**

+Right click on the `Index.html` file and select `Copy Path`.
+Paste this into the Google Chrome Web Browser.
+This will display a graph showing a graph for each of the functions detailed above.
+The legend's can be clicked to add or remove a function from the graph:

 ---